apollographql/apollo-server/docs/source/essentials/schema.md

 ## Introspection and documentation

-Introspection is an optional feature, enabled by default during development, which allows clients to explore the types a GraphQL.
+Introspection is an **optional** feature, enabled by default during development, which allows clients to automatically discover the types implemented within a GraphQL schema.

-Furthermore, by using (optional) string literals within the schema, it's possible to explain exactly what a field does:
+The type declarations can be further extended with optional string literals to provide descriptions of a field's purpose to the client:

 ```graphql
 type Book {